Script for Adobe Photoshop

 - Output JPG, PNG, PSD, or TIF

 The interface has five sections: Process, Size, Resolution, Output, and Settings.
-Enable desired options and click the OK button to begin.
+Set options as desired and click OK to begin.
 If processing the active image, any errors or concerns are reported immediately.
 If processing a folder, a progress bar is displayed.
 To cancel processing, press the ESC key.
 Otherwise, when complete, the number of images processed is reported.
-If any concerns are encountered, a log file is written to the input folder and the user is notified.
+If any concerns are encountered, a log file is written to the output folder, and the user is notified.

 The script depends on the accuracy of Photoshop’s Select Subject feature, which works well in most cases, but isn’t perfect 100% of the time.
 At a minimum, the user should open Bridge and scan through thumbnails of cropped images to ensure the results are satisfactory.
 For any images that crop improperly, open in Photoshop and crop manually.

 Section 1: Process

 Active image — processes the image that is currently open and the top-most window if multiple images are open.
 When this option is selected, the section Output is disabled.
-The active image is cropped but not flattened, and the image is resampled if the option is selected, but options in the section Output are ignored.
-It is up to the user to perform additional transformations if needed and Save As the cropped version of the image in the desired format.
+It is for the user to perform additional transformations if needed and Save As the cropped version of the image in the desired format.
 A revised file name should be used to preserve the original un-cropped version of the image.

 Section 2: Size

-Minimum margin — a measurement from the subject that is the smallest margin once cropped.
-Some margins may be greater than this value depending on the cropped width and height, but no margin is ever less than this value.
+Minimum margin — a distance from the subject that is the smallest margin once cropped.
+Some margins may be greater than this value depending on the cropped width and height, but the script attempts to keep margins no less than this value.
+Some margins can end up slightly less, but not by a significant amount, only a few pixels at most.

 Section 3: Resolution

 As-is (no interpolation; Pixels/Inch derived from new size) — the Pixels/Inch value changes as a result of cropping and resizing the image to the desired dimensions, but no image data is resampled.
-The pixels of the image after cropping are precisely the same as the pixels before cropping/resizing, only less the pixels cropped away.
+The pixels of the image after cropping are precisely the same pixels from before cropping/resizing, only less the pixels cropped away.